javbotero/Outer-Coast/_includes/summer-seminar-2019.md

 <!-- This inserts the campus image -->
 ![Students in class]({{ site.imagesurl }}X'unei in class.jpg){:height="65%" width="65%"}

-###Imagining Otherwise: Utopia and Apocalypse in a Changing World
+<strong>Imagining Otherwise: Utopia and Apocalypse in a Changing World</strong>

 <!-- This inserts the image -->
 ![Sol Neely]({{ site.imagesurl }}OCSS2019Faculty_Sol-Neely.jpg){:height="25%" width="25%"}